 One of the brand’s most iconic patrons is Grace Kelly, who brought the love for the brand into the royal family when she became Princess of Monaco.
 Van Cleef & Arpels soon became the “Official Supplier to the Principality of Monaco.”
 The brand was also the one to create Grace Kelly’s diamond crown which she wore to her daughter’s wedding.
 Like what they have become in Monaco, Van Cleef & Arpels was also designated to create jewels for coronation ceremonies in Iran for Farah Pahlavi.

 Another less than royal but just as iconic patron of the brand is Jackie Kennedy Onassis.
 As a fashion icon, her choice of brands is never questionable and Van Cleef & Arpels just so happens to be one of those that she wore quite proudly.

 The school of jewelry arts

 As a way of sharing the craft and honing the next generation of jewelry-makers, Van Cleef & Arpels offers workshops, courses, and lectures at L’École in French and English.
 They share about the Art History of Jewelry, gemstones, and “Savoir Faire” to beginners, hobbyists, and professionals alike.
 They also conduct workshops for kids and teenagers to start them young on this artistic path.

 From a small boutique in Paris, the brand has widely expanded to become a major global player in the world of jewelry-making.
 As long as Van Cleef & Arpels tries to spread the craft and share the knowledge, we see no end to women and some men being attracted to their exquisite jewelry.
 As the wife of the youngest Arpels brother, Hélène Arpels says, “After all, diamonds go with everything.”

-Best Places to Shop for Van Cleef & Arpels Online
+Search for a Discount Code Before Shopping for Van Cleef & Arpels Online